JonathanBanerjee/JonathanBanerjee/README.md

 ## Hi, I'm Jonathan, a cloud engineer and software developer based in London.

-- 💻 I'm passionate about building scalable and reliable applications.
+- 💻 I am passionate about building scalable and reliable applications.
-- 🌎 I'm an AWS Cloud and BCS Certified Practitioner.
+- 🌎 I am an AWS Cloud and BCS Certified Practitioner.
 - 🎓 I am an Open University Computing and IT graduate.

 ### Some of my favourite technologies: